brillianxbt/gensyn/README.md

 ## 📋 Prerequisites

 ## 🚀 Features
--Resource Management: Creates a dedicated systemd slice (rl-swarm.slice) to limit the service's CPU and RAM usage, ensuring it doesn't consume all system resources.
+Resource Management: Creates a dedicated systemd slice (rl-swarm.slice) to limit the service's CPU and RAM usage, ensuring it doesn't consume all system resources.

--CPU: Limits CPU usage to N-1 cores, where N is the total number of cores on the system.
+CPU: Limits CPU usage to N-1 cores, where N is the total number of cores on the system.

--RAM: Reduces total RAM usage by 3GB to leave a buffer for the operating system and other processes.
+RAM: Reduces total RAM usage by 3GB to leave a buffer for the operating system and other processes.

 ### 1. One Command Instlation
 ```bash